- Have you received the following message: Warning visiting this website may harm your computer?

 - Try accessing the website from a different device

-- Turn off Safe Browsing feature in Chrome
+- Turn off the Safe Browsing feature in Chrome

 - Ignore the message and proceed to the website